SoftUni-Internal/interactive-content/EN/01-Components/01-Components-Basic-Idea.md

 [slide hideTitle]

-# The Idea Behind Components - 1
+# Components - Overview

+Angular-Components-3-4-Components

 A component controls a **patch** of the screen called a **view**.